- Conservation status

 - In serious trouble

-The common name of this bird is believed to come from their high-pitched zit tzit whistle.
-They have a curved bill and a long tongue that is used to reach deeply into flowers to brush nectar to eat.
-To support these birds, nectar feeders and artificial nest boxes are sometimes added to the forest.
+The English common name of this bird is believed to come from their high-pitched zit tzit whistle.
+With a curved bill and long tongue built for reaching deep into flowers, they’re nimble nectar‑nibblers.
+To give them a boost, conservationists sometimes add nectar feeders and artificial nest boxes to the forest.

 Campaign Manager